omshinde/MapMint4ME/examples/README.md

 <img src="https://github.com/omshinde/MapMint4ME/blob/gsoc-2017-camera/examples/images/import_done.png" width="280" height="400">
 </p>

-Now, from the **View** tab you will see the tables imported from the MapMint.
+Now, from the **View** tab, you will see the tables imported from the MapMint.

 <p align="center">
 <img src="https://github.com/omshinde/MapMint4ME/blob/gsoc-2017-camera/examples/images/imported_tables.png" width="280" height="400">
 </p>

-Now, we can fianlly move towards seeing audio/video and SOS input data loaded into the tables.
+Now, we can finally move towards seeing audio/video and SOS input data loaded into the tables.

 ### Audio/ Video recordings loading into the tables
 In the **Edit** tab, you will be getting following four options: